nydkc/dkc-application/README.md

 $ gcloud app deploy app.yaml --project dkc-app
 ```

+**NOTE:** Google Cloud Build is integrated with this repository, which deploys the latest code that is pushed.

 ## Local Development

 Python 3+ is required to run the DKC Application.
 The recommended development setup is to use Python's [Virtual Environment (venv)](https://docs.python.org/3/library/venv.html) to install dependencies from [pip](https://pypi.org/project/pip/).